-Sweden, Government: The need for education that builds ICT skills to respond to the specific human and market needs and ICT-skilled and -knowledgeable teachers and learners on all educational levels to ensure genuine lifelong learning opportunities for all, with national educational programs.
-In addition to promoting innovative approaches for distance education and for open education resource (OER) content and applications.
+Sweden, Government: The need for education that builds ICT skills to respond to the specific human and market needs and ICT-skilled and -knowledgeable teachers and learners on all educational levels to ensure genuine lifelong learning opportunities for all, with national educational programs and to promote innovative approaches for distance education and for open education resource (OER) content and applications.

-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society:
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: A need for genuine education and lifelong learning opportunities for all members of society, using national educational programmes, distance education and open educational resources (OER) and applications to build ICT skills responsive to specific human, societal and market needs and to empower teachers and learners at all educational levels.

-New Para, Iran, Government: 12 bis-
+New Para, Iran, Government: 12 bis-The need for promotion of accessibility of education for all, and facilitating lifelong learning through innovative approaches for sustainable infrastructure development, provision of open education resource (OER) content and applications, and national ICT-based educational program, ICT-skilled teachers and learners, while observing cultural contexts.

 The need to identify and develop best practices to build confidence and security in the use of ICTs while considering the importance of developing international cooperation using multi-stakeholder approaches.

-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need to identify and develop best practices to build confidence and security in the use of ICTs while considering the importance of developing international cooperation using multi-stakeholder approaches.
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need to identify and develop best practices to build confidence and security in the use of ICTs by developing international cooperation using multi-stakeholder approaches.

-Canada, Government: The need to identify and develop best practices to build confidence and security in the use of ICTs while considering the importance of developing international cooperation using multi-stakeholder approaches.
+Canada, Government: The need to exchange views and information, including best practices, with the goal of building confidence and security in the use of ICTs and enhancing international cooperation in response to threats to cyber security, while considering the importance of developing international cooperation using multi-stakeholder approaches.

-Iran, Government: The need to identify and develop best practices to build confidence and security in the use of ICTs while considering the importance of developing international cooperation and using multi-stakeholder approaches.
+Iran, Government: The need to identify and develop best practices to build confidence and security in the use of ICTs while considering the importance of developing international enhanced cooperation within an intergovernmental framework and consultations with other relevant stakeholder where appropriate

 The need to strengthen the continued development of appropriate network security and privacy, and continue to support capacity building and coordination on incident response and to encourage the creation of national and regional centers for incidents in computing security, in accordance with applicable national and international law.

-Iran, Government: The need to strengthen the continued development of appropriate network security and privacy, and continue to support capacity building and coordination on incident response and to encourage the creation of national and regional centers for incidents in computing security, in accordance with UN applicable national and international law.
+Iran, Government: The need to strengthen the continued development of appropriate network security and privacy, and continue to support capacity building and coordination on incident response and to encourage the creation of national and regional centers for incidents in computing security, in accordance with UN resolutions particularly unanimously adopted Resolution of 68/167 by the UN General Assembly on “the Right to Privacy to Digital Age” as well as applicable national and international law.

-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need to strengthen the continued development of appropriate network security and privacy and continue to support capacity building and coordination on incident response and to encourage the creation of national and regional centers for incidents in computing security, in accordance with applicable national and international law.
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need to strengthen the continued development of individuals’online security, the security of networks and people’s privacy in the use of ICTs, and continue to support capacity building and coordination on incident response and to encourage the creation of national and regional centers for incidents in computing security,

-Canada, Government: The need to strengthen the continued development of appropriate network security and privacy, and continue to support capacity building and coordination on incident response and to encourage the creation of national and regional centers for incidents in computing security, in accordance with applicable national and international law.
+Canada, Government: The need to strengthen the continued development of appropriate network security and privacy, and continue to support capacity building and coordination on incident response and to encourage the creation of national and regional centers for to better respond to ICT security incidents.